udacity/cd14128-starter/starter/README.md

 Example: See `models/media.go` for a complete implementation.

-### Step 2: Implement the GetPages Handler
+### Step 2: Implement the GetPost Handler
-File: `controllers/page_controller.go`
+File: `controllers/post_controller.go`

-Task: Complete the GetPages function to retrieve all pages from the database.
+Task: Complete the `GetPost` function to retrieve all posts from the database.

 Instructions: